People who believe in personal responsibility are often unfairly accused of being heartless and uncaring.

-About six months ago, not too long after I bought a new car, I stopped by my neighborhood gas station to fill up the tank.
+Earlier this year, I stopped by my neighborhood gas station to fill up the tank.
 While I was at the pump, a gentleman walked up to me and pointed to a relatively new minivan that was parked at another island.
 “Excuse me, sir,” he said.
 “This is very embarrassing, but I walked out the door this morning without my wallet and my car is almost out of gas.
-Would you happen to have a spare dollar or two so I can get home?”
+Would you happen to have a spare dollar or two to help me get home?”

 “You don’t say?”
 I asked.
 “How far away is home?”

 Well … his story seemed plausible.
 After all, I’ve walked out of the house in a hurry and without my wallet more times than I want to remember.